Bushnell Engage X 10×42 Binoculars Review

 Compactness and ergonomics

-The junction between the two tubes has a slightly hollow shape, which leaves more room for the positioning of the fingers.
-The eyecups sit well on the face, without creating pressure points.
+The Bushnell Engage X 10×42 is exceptionally ergonomic.
+The ends of the tubes are equipped with a rough rubber coating, which guarantees a better grip on the hand.
+Junction between the two tubes has a slightly hollow shape, which leaves more room for the positioning of the fingers.
+The eyecups are designed to sit comfortably on the face without creating any undue pressure points.

 Bushnell typically produces roof prism binoculars that are often smaller in size than its competitors.
-This is the case here with the Engage X 10×42 which is only 140 millimeters long.
+This is the case here with the Engage X 10×42, which is only 140 millimeters long.
 You will have a compact pair, which is an advantage for your trips that require carrying a lot of equipment.

 The weight is the average of 10×42 binoculars.
 With its 666 grams, you will normally have no difficulty using the Engage X 10×42 for long periods of time.
 Bushnell also provides a padded strap to attach his binoculars, which is very comfortable and quite thin at the same time.